NoMercy235/html5-drawer/README.md

 - Errors are shown beneath the autocomplete field, not as a popup or toaster.
 - Autocomplete should work only for parts of the commands that are static.
 In other words, it shouldn't autocomplete arguments (but a usage helper is shown)
 - The canvas occupies the entire screen (even the space behind the autocomplete element)
-- The canvas elements should not be resized after they have been drawn if the window's size changes.
-Same goes for the canvas' size.
+- The canvas will be cleared when the screen is resized.

 ## Build Setup